Goda’s Slave – Chapter 7: Twin Gardens

 The assistant rubbed her face.
 “All right, which ones are your real names?”

 Kanna narrowed her eyes.
 “What are you talking about?
 They’re all real.
 Kanna is my given name.
 Leda was my mother’s name, which is a first daughter’s sacred name in the Upperland.
 Rava is my family name.
-Havma was my mother’s father’s—”
+Aura was my mother’s father’s—”

 But before Kanna could finish, the assistant had taken a pen and struck through every name except for “Kanna” and “Rava.”
 The woman ignored Kanna’s shocked expression and said brusquely, “Middlelanders only have two names.”